 Installation Instructions for iHR and ISS

-These instructions explain how to install Apex's software products.
-To skip these instructions and install everything on one computer, click here to complete a typical single-user installation.
+These instructions are written for system administrators and explain how to install Apex's software products.
+To skip these instructions and install everything except ISS on one computer, complete a typical single-user installation.
+These instructions do not explain how to set up communication between Apex Software and biometric\proximity terminals.
 If you have any questions then call (317) 225-4415 or e-mail tsupport@iHRsoftware.com.

 Table of Contents